mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 Now the service supports an optimized proxy methods configurable by enviroment variable without saving anything in memory

+#### Ip-geolocation-service v2.0.2

+The service supports a list of ip in the X-Forwarded-For header

 ### Improvements

 ### Real Time Updater 3.5.1